kapawlak/temp_lab_host/Courses/345/3L/xlab5.md

 :::

 :::Exercise
-1. Using the on screen grid, what is the period of the signal?
+1. Using the on-screen grid, what is the period of the signal?
 Show your work. i.e., Number of divisions multiplied by scaling.
-2. Using the on screen grid, what is the peak-to-peak voltage of the signal?
+2. Using the on-screen grid, what is the peak-to-peak voltage of the signal?
 Show your work. i.e., Number of divisions multiplied by scaling.
 3. What do you think is the uncertainty in your measurements?
 :::